paulcdb/CasparCG-PHP-ServerConnection/README.md

 Big Thanks to tjenkinson for the original version.
 Was a huge help in getting setup with an easier way to push commands to CasparCG. on the iPad
-My setup so far is using ActionPad (https://itunes.apple.com/app/actionpad/id1142860715?ls=1&mt=8, "ActionPad") on the iPad to grab the webpage on the CasparCG server.
+My setup so far is using ActionPad (https://itunes.apple.com/app/actionpad/id1142860715?ls=1&mt=8) on the iPad to grab the webpage on the CasparCG server.